geoserver/geoserver.github.io/README.md

 3. GitHub pages settings is configured to publish the `gh-pages` branch to `https://geoserver.github.io`.

-   * The CNAME `geoserver.org` is used but we have yet to obtain the domain from Planet Federal.
+   * The CNAME `geoserver.org` managed by OSGeo System Admin Committee

    The content is available as the https:/geoserver.org website